Supporting Faculty in Sustainability Education

 CSE welcomes faculty and teaching staff who are developing sustainability content and ideas for the first time, as well as those developing existing connections or research.
 Projects are encouraged from all three divisions of the college.
 Check out the types of awards for more information.

-As of November 2017, CSE has awarded more than $520,000 in 227 sub awards to 126 unique faculty members in all divisions of the college.
+As of Spring 2020, CSE has awarded more than $600,000 in 270 sub awards to 150 unique faculty members in all divisions of the college.

 These funding opportunities were made possible by grants to Dickinson College from the Andrew W. Mellon Foundation and the NASA Innovations in Global Climate Change Education Program from 2008-2013.
 Now, Dickinson supports these programs internally.